Evidence — Key Findings from 1,227 Arkansas Public Records

 "Still zero for APERS"

-Two months after authorization, APERS Executive Director Amy Fecher confirms no Israel Bonds have been purchased.
-The following day, CIO Carlos Borromeo emails Stephens Inc. asking for Israel Bonds contact information.
+Two months after authorization, APERS Executive Director Amy Fecher confirms no sovereign bonds have been purchased.
+The following day, CIO Carlos Borromeo emails Stephens Inc. asking for the bond issuer's contact information.

 -